mmortall/blogs-Mind-Journal/content/posts/en/About a possible linchpin for Sightrism.en.md

   - sytrism
 author: Sergiu Taraban
 ---
-In order for **sytrism** not to fall apart in the first few decades, there needs to be a "linchpin" - a community or order that will **guarantee fidelity to fundamental principles**.
+In order for **sitrism** not to fall apart in the first few decades, there needs to be a "linchpin" - a community or order that will **guarantee fidelity to fundamental principles**.
 There are analogs in history and culture that can be used as inspiration.

 ***